-Capability Development and Account Development – The concept educates shop owners about product inventory and ordering, especially for women.
-A large percentage of women are entrepreneurs.
-Mi Tienda helps with the redesign of the store’s layout.
-Traditional shops are transformed into self-service outlets.
+Design: Mi Tienda helps with the redesign of the store’s layout.
+Traditional shops are transformed into self-service outlets with improved merchandising and product displays.
 The redesign has resulted in an on average 35 percent increase in sales.

-Platform for additional services – Mi Tienda’s distribution system and footprint will also provide a platform for additional services, such as insurance, payment of utility bills, branch-less banking, and micro-credit.
+Additional services: Mi Tienda’s distribution system and footprint will provide a platform for additional services, such as insurance, payment of utility bills, and branch-less banking.

 Sources of Funding: IFC’s $2.5 million equity investment has helped Mi Tienda expand.
 IFC’s investment has also played an anchor role, enabling the company to attract additional investors.